teyri/PrivacyPolicy/README.md

     improving the Service.
 [I|We] will not use or share your information with anyone except as described in this Privacy Policy.</p>
 <p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions,
-    which is accessible at [App Name], unless otherwise defined in this Privacy Policy.</p>
+    which is accessible at [Iggy Icon Pack], unless otherwise defined in this Privacy Policy.</p>

 <p><strong>Information Collection and Use</strong></p>
 <p>For a better experience while using our Service, [I|we] may require you to provide us with certain
     personally identifiable information, including but not limited to [add whatever else you collect here, e.g. users name | address | location | pictures].
 	The information that [I|we] request is [retained on your device and is not collected by [me|us] in any way]|[will be retained by us and used as described in this privacy policy.</p>
 <p>The app does use third party services that may collect information used to identify you.
-[You can mention Google services here and link to Google's privacy policy if you want].

 <p><strong>Log Data</strong></p>
 <p>[I|We] want to inform you that whenever you use [my|our] Service, in case of an error in the app [I|we] collect